IanDaugherty/Capstone1/README.md

 ![Dota 2 Users graph](/images/Users_db.png)

-Here we look at each user's games played, purchased, and total time spent playing all games on Steam.
+Here we look at each user's games purchased, games played, and total time spent playing all games on Steam.

 #### Analysis

 A bootstrap sampling method was used to compare sample means.
-The two groups where compared and plotted over 50,000 samples.
+The two groups were compared and plotted over 50,000 samples.

 ```
 def bootstrap_diff(samp1, samp2):